Nattawat Jirochtikul: 2019–2021: Career beginnings

 At the age of fourteen, Fourth participated in Smart Boy 2019, a modelling contest hosted in conjunction with Thai Supermodel Contest 2019 by Channel 7 HD.
 He was scouted for his first commercial gig for the telecom company DTAC.

 At the age of fifteen, Fourth joined GMMTV's reality contest Thailand School Star 2019.
 During the talent show, he performed a Muay Thai dance (รำมวยไทย ram muai thai), highlighting his athleticism.
-He also met Gemini Norawit Titicharoenrak, who would become his future acting partner.
-Fourth and Earn Preeyaphat Lorsuwansiri were chosen as the winners, both signing an exclusive contract with GMMTV.
+He also met Norawit Titicharoenrak (Gemini), who would become his future acting partner.
+Fourth and Preeyaphat Lawsuwansiri (Earn) were chosen as the winners, both signing an exclusive contract with GMMTV.

 Fourth made his television debut in the role of Glakao Jundee, the younger brother of Gorya, played by Tontawan Tantivejakul, in F4 Thailand: Boys Over Flowers (2021).